Why is it important to understand confidentiality?

 Information that needs to be kept confidential includes:

-For example, if you talk to your doctor and tell them that you’ve been feeling low, they can’t tell your parents or carers.
+For example, if you talk to your doctor and tell them that you've been feeling low, they can't tell your parents, carers or guardians.
 They have to keep this information confidential.

-There are lots of professionals you can talk to in confidence about your mental health.
+There are lots of professionals you can talk to confidentially about your mental health.

 Knowing that they'll keep what you've said private can help you to feel safe and open up about what you're going through.